 A student is considered out of sequence when an interruption occurs in the progression of the nursing program curriculum plan, as cited in the college catalog, due to a withdrawal or a grade below a "C".
-An out of sequence student must seek re-admission.
+An out of sequence student must seek re-admission or re-entry.
+The student requesting re-entry must apply for re-entry by submission of REQUEST TO RE-ENTER form (Appendix B).
+Re-entry is not guaranteed.